 Why It Works

-Discounts erode margin.
-Nike operates at ~45% gross margin; every percentage off cuts directly into profit.
+Discounts erode margin and crush CLV.
+Nike operates at 45% gross margin; every percentage off cuts directly into profit.
 But early access to a shoe drop?
 Zero cost.
 Personalized workout content?
 Zero marginal cost after development.

 The lesson is about the exchange.
-Nike gives members something genuinely useful (content, access, status) and, in return, gets behavioral data and loyalty.
+Nike gives members something genuinely useful (content, access, status) and gets behavioral data and loyalty in return.
 Discounts give away margin.
-Value-added rewards build relationships.
+Value-added rewards build something real.
+The merchants who dominate their category long-term build loyalty through identity, not discounts

 How Joy Enables This